Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Teaching should reflect best practice in delivering safe and effective education, including the following.

-• Empower and enable children and young people – Children and young people have the right to be protected from harm, and to be supported to build knowledge, skills and confidence that will help them identify risk and access support when they need it.
+- Empower and enable children and young people: they have the right to be protected from harm, and to be supported to build the knowledge, skills and confidence that will help them identify risk and access support when they need it.

-• Challenge victim-blaming attitudes – Some children, young people and adults may express victim-blaming attitudes around sharing nudes and semi-nudes.
+- Challenge victim-blaming attitudes: some children, young people and adults may express victim-blaming attitudes around sharing nudes and semi-nudes.
 These should be challenged in a constructive and supportive way that encourages them to think critically about the language they use.
+For guidance on how to do this effectively, see ‘Challenging victim blaming language and behaviours’.

 Using external practitioners